danilop/time-series-and-data-lakes/README.md

 select * from sensor_enriched_data limit 10
 ```

 With this, if you wanted to create a business dashboard, you could just go to Amazon QuickSight, and create a dataset pointing to this Athena view.
+Since we already created a real-time dashboard, we are not providing step-by-step instructions, but please refer to Amazon Quicksight's documentation to connect to an Athena dataset https://docs.aws.amazon.com/quicksight/latest/user/create-a-data-set-athena.html